What happened to downtown Orlando's security checkpoints?

-During a press conference with Orlando Police Chief Eric Smith and Florida State Attorney Andrew Bain Friday morning in response to the shooting, questions were raised about the recent security changes.
-Previously in the downtown area, there were closures, officers, K9 officers and a weapon ban was put into place.
+During a morning press conference with Orlando Police Chief Eric Smith and Florida State Attorney Andrew Bain about the shooting, questions were raised about security downtown, including the security checkpoints.

 "That all went away when, sort of, the law changed, when the law changed, and basically you can carry a weapon on a public street as long as you meet certain criteria.
-So when that changed, we could no longer do that," Smith said.
+So when that changed, we could no longer do that," Chief Smith said, referring to Florida's so-called permitless carry law.

 Related: Downtown Orlando shooting: What we know about 17-year-old alleged suspect